msavoury/TIL/Java-Concurrency.md

 of the Executor to serve the application's needs.
 In the above case, it is using a thread pool, but it could be changed to use any of various Executor implementations.

+###Timed Locks
+Explicit locks have a ```tryLock``` method which will try a lock for a specified period of time.
+If the lock cannot be acquired during the specified time, it'll give you a chance to try something else.